alghanmi/cronjobs/README.md

-# cronjobs
+# CronJobs
-Scripts used for cronjobs
+A set of scripts used to run cronjobs for different use-cases such as backups, observability, etc.